dbt-labs/dbt-meshify/docs/examples.md

     ![yml file updated with added column names and data_types for stores model](https://github.com/dave-connors-3/mega-corp-big-co-inc/assets/53586774/48d41e17-0ad3-4a31-863b-1a8646d1d7c9)
 - replace any dependencies in the downstream project on the upstream's models with a cross-project `ref`
 ![refs to customers and stores replaced with cross-project ref](https://github.com/dave-connors-3/mega-corp-big-co-inc/assets/53586774/33de63e1-0579-4ac0-9ff4-22099d701b99)

+By default, the new subproject will be created in the current directory; however, you can use the `--create-path` flag to create it in any directory you like.

 ## Connect multiple dbt projects